kanishkhaa/kanyakumari-connect/README.md

 Kaniya is a modern tourism discovery and planning platform for Kanniyakumari/Kanyakumari.
 It brings together places to visit, trip planning, stays, local experiences, food, festivals, official tourism contacts, emergency support, eBrochures, tour operators, photo/video galleries, and locally relevant things to buy in one responsive web application.

-The project is built as a frontend-first React application with local fallback datasets and optional Supabase-backed dynamic content.
-It is designed to work reliably in local development while still supporting production content updates through the database.

 ## Highlights

 - Cinematic landing page with rotating hero sections for spiritual, beach, heritage, and nature travel themes.